Max Muncy Player Props: Dodgers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 25th in the league with a collective 7.9 strikeouts per nine innings.
+- The Brewers pitching staff is 25th in the league with a collective 7.9 strikeouts per nine innings.

-- The Brewers have the seventh-ranked team ERA among all league pitching staffs (3.54).
+- The Brewers' 3.57 team ERA ranks seventh among all MLB pitching staffs.

-- The Brewers rank 14th in baseball in home runs allowed (39 total, 1.1 per game).
+- Brewers pitchers combine to rank 15th in baseball in home runs allowed (43 total, 1.2 per game).

-- Peralta (3-2) gets the starting nod for the Brewers in his seventh start of the season.
-He's put together a 3.12 ERA in 34 2/3 innings pitched, with 41 strikeouts.
+- Miley (3-1) takes the mound for the Brewers in his seventh start of the season.
+He's put together a 2.31 ERA in 35 2/3 innings pitched, with 21 strikeouts.

-- In his last appearance on Wednesday, the righty went six innings against the Colorado Rockies, allowing two earned runs while surrendering seven hits.
+- His most recent appearance came on Thursday against the Colorado Rockies, when the left-hander threw six innings, surrendering three earned runs while giving up six hits.

+- In six games this season, the 36-year-old has an ERA of 2.31, with 5.4 strikeouts per nine innings.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.